hungpham2511/toppra/README.md

 cd toppra && pip install -e .[dev]
 ```

-## `toppra` C++
+## C++ API

-`toppra` is also implemented as a stand-alone C++ library.
-See `cpp`
+`toppra` is also implemented as a stand-alone C++ library with minimal
+dependency.
+See `cpp/README.md` for installation instruction and the
-for the source code.
-Be warned that this implementation is relatively
+test cases for example usage.
+Be warned that this implementation is
-new and is not yet stable enough for production use.
+relatively new and is not yet stable enough for production use.

 # Development roadmap